nzcchoi/substance/MANUAL.md

 let doc = new Document(schema)
 ```

 Next we want to populate the document with content.
-There are different ways to it, but the recommended way is writing converters.
+There are different ways to do it, but the recommended way is writing converters.

 ## Converters